Information on Countries from Around the World

 Natural resources:

-the rapid depletion of nonrenewable mineral resources, the depletion of forest areas and wetlands, the extinction of animal and plant species, and the deterioration in air and water quality (especially in Eastern Europe, the former USSR, and China) pose serious long-term problems that governments and peoples are only beginning to address
+the rapid depletion of nonrenewable mineral resources, the depletion of forest areas and wetlands, the extinction of animal and plant species, and the deterioration in air and water quality (especially in some countries of Eastern Europe, the former USSR, and China) pose serious long-term problems that governments and peoples are only beginning to address

 Land use:

-arable land: 13.31%
+arable land: 10.57%

-permanent crops: 4.71%
+permanent crops: 1.04%

-other: 81.98% (2005)
+other: 88.39% (2005)

 Irrigated land: